Castro to be sworn in as first woman president of Honduras

 Taiwan's foreign ministry said Lai's meeting with Castro would be "to exchange views on issues of mutual concern."

-China, which considers Taiwan as its own, has spent decades successfully encouraging the island nation's allies to switch sides.
+China, which considers Taiwan a part of its territory, has spent decades successfully encouraging the island nation's allies to switch sides.

 During her election campaign, Castro vowed to "immediately open diplomatic and commercial relations with mainland China" if she won.